• Skip to primary navigation

 How to Make Fig Jam (1st Old-Fashioned Recipe)

-1st recipe case in point: the old-fashioned recipe takes whole figs which are cooked in a syrup.
+The old-fashioned recipe takes whole figs which are cooked in a syrup.
 It then takes up to 2 hours to cook the fruit.
 This is longer than I would cook other jams (spiced plum jam or apricot jam).
 The result was glossy and delicious - but we want less sugar and to consume less energy.
-Note the dark colour was due to using deep purple figs. The next recipe I'm using a cross variety between green and purple.
+Note the dark colour was due to using deep purple figs. For my recipe below, I'm using a cross variety between green and purple.

 Recipe method for making whole fig jam